 A study carried out in October 2018 identified 152 stretches of road in Greater Manchester that will still be in breach of legal limits for NO2 in 2020 and beyond unless further action is taken.
 This includes several roads in Salford.

-In developing the proposals, a Strategic Outline Case (SOC) was produced in March 2018 – this refined a shortlist of potential options from an initial long list of wide ranging measures.
+In developing the proposals, a Strategic Outline Case (SOC) was produced in March 2018 – this refined a shortlist of potential intervention options from an initial long list of wide ranging measures.

-After further refinement and applying government criteria, an Outline Business Case (OBC) was developed and submitted to central government in March 2019.
+After further refinement and applying government selection criteria, an Outline Business Case (OBC) was developed and submitted to central government in March 2019.
 In order to tackle Greater Manchester’s NO2 exceedances and achieve compliance in the shortest possible time, the proposals included:

 Introduction of a Clean Air Zone across the whole of Greater Manchester in two phases from 2021 and 2023.
 The most polluting vehicles would pay a daily penalty to enter and/or travel within the Clean Air Zone.
 This would include some buses, coaches, lorries, vans, taxis, private hire vehicles, minibuses, motorhomes and motorised horseboxes.
 These ‘non compliant’ vehicles with a diesel Euro 5 or earlier engine, or a petrol Euro 3 or earlier engine are likely to be subject to the daily penalty.